K9-guardian/Mastermind/README.md

+# Mastermind
-"# Mastermind Plays the game mastermind with four letter words"
+Plays the game mastermind with four letter words